JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Finally, we replaced that separate callable structure with a closure, which kept everything in one place and made it more convenient.

 ## More Shared Work Examples
-`sincos` is a nice simple example of when it is useful to share work between primal and the pullback.
+`sin` and the logistic sigmoid are a nice simple examples of when it is useful to share work between primal and the pullback.
 There are many others though.
-It is surprising that in so many cases it is reasonable to write the rules where the only shared information between the primal and the pullback is the primal inputs, or primal outputs.
+It is actually surprising that in so many cases it is reasonable to write the rules where the only shared information between the primal and the pullback is the primal inputs  (like our original `sin`), or primal outputs (like our original logistic sigmoid).
 Under our formulation above, those primal inputs/outputs are shared information just like any other.
 Beyond this there are a number other decent applications.

 ### `getindex`
-In julia (and many other numerical languages) indexing can take many more arguments than simply a couple of integers.
+In Julia (and many other numerical languages) indexing can take many more arguments than simply a couple of integers.
 For example, passing in boolean masking arrays (logical indexing), passing in ranges to do slices, etc.
 Converting them to plain integers, arrays of integers, and ranges is `Base.to_indices` is the first thing that `getindex` does.
 It then re-calls `getindex` with these simpler types to get the result.